vadimsavenkov/vadimsavenkov/README.md

 - 🌱 I keep strengthening my skills in Python every day through taking courses and building portfolio of my personal projects.

-- 💞️ I’m currently working as a reservoir engineer.
+- 💞️ I’m currently working as a reservoir engineer specializing in oil and gas field analytics.

 I value inegrity, team work and lifelong learning.
 I love challenges, intrigued by mistakes, enjoy effort, and keep on learning.
 I bring GRIT to the table - the power passion and perseverance to convert data quantity into data quality!